TheNightMayor/Starfinder-SRD-Markdown/Compendium/SF1E/Items/Armor/Armor.md

 ## Radiation

-Armor protects you against low levels of radiation (see page 403) and grants a +4 circumstance bonus to [[Combat Mechanics#Saving Throws|Saving Throws]] against higher levels of radiation.
-Armor of 7th level and higher grants immunity to medium radiation levels and provides a +6 circumstance bonus to [[Combat Mechanics#Saving Throws|Saving Throws]] against higher levels of radiation.
+Armor protects you against low levels of radiation (see page 403) and grants a +4 circumstance bonus to [[Saving Throws]] against higher levels of radiation.
+Armor of 7th level and higher grants immunity to medium radiation levels and provides a +6 circumstance bonus to [[Saving Throws]] against higher levels of radiation.
 No armor’s bonuses apply to saves against radiation sickness, regardless of the level of radiation exposure that caused you to contract it.

 ## Temperature

 Armor’s environmental protections reasonably protect you against both cold (temperatures below –20° F) and heat (air temperatures over 140° F).
-This prevents you from having to attempt Fortitude [[Combat Mechanics#Saving Throws|Saving Throws]] to avoid [[Damage]] from the [[Environment, Atmospheres & Dangers]], and it prevents you from taking any [[Damage]] listed for breathing in the [[Environment, Atmospheres & Dangers]].
+This prevents you from having to attempt Fortitude [[Saving Throws]] to avoid [[Damage]] from the [[Environment, Atmospheres & Dangers]], and it prevents you from taking any [[Damage]] listed for breathing in the [[Environment, Atmospheres & Dangers]].
 This does not protect against cold or fire [[Damage]] from other sources or against environments that deal [[Damage]] without allowing a Fortitude saving throw or breathing the [[Starships in Atmosphere]] (such as lava).)

 # Armor Descriptions